inspr/core-legacy/doc/dapp_overview.md

 - **Environment**: user-defined environment variables that can be accessed from within the Node;

 **Nodes are created insite a Kubernetes cluster as Deployments.**
-As described previously in "What are dApps?", a dApp that contains a Node can't have child dApps.
+As described previously in "What are dApps?", a dApp that is a Node can't have child dApps.
 This means that:
 1) A Node is a dApp that has a Node structure defined in it.
     - This implies that Nodes make use of all the structures defined within it's dApp (Channels, Channel Types, Boundaries and Aliases)
 2) In the tree-like organization, Nodes are always leaves.